Manchester United have made an enquiry for Liverpool contract rebel Raheem Sterling, Goal.com has learned.

 The winger is regarded by the Premier League leaders as a potential replacement for Nani, who has fallen down the pecking order at Old Trafford and is expected to be sold at the end of the season.

 The Portuguese winger has entered the penultimate year of his contract and talks over a new deal have yet to be resolved.

-Sir Alex is also tracking Blackpool’s £5 million-rated Tom Ince, the former Liverpool winger who is also being targeted for an Anfield return.
+Ferguson is also tracking Blackpool’s £5million-rated Tom Ince, the former Liverpool winger who is also being targeted for an Anfield return.

-Ince left Anfield in the summer of 2011 on a two-year contract which expires at the end of the season and has an option of a year-long extension if the club wish to activate it.
+Ince left Anfield in the summer of 2011 on a two-year contract which expires at the end of the season, though the Seasiders have the option of activating a one-year extension on his current deal.